webplatform/docs-wpd/Community/Meetings/General/index.md

 Promotion: Blog posts for even small new additions are great, but for big milestones, we should have more press outreach

-ACTION: julee to follow up with garbee on how to do workflows and forms in BG
+ACTION: julee to follow up with garbee on how to do workflows and forms in BG  (DONE)

 We talked yesterday about figuring out fields and milestones.
 Garbee has promised to document things about BG and has committed to do some videos.
 We may want to set up another session for other people.